 Ready?
 Here we go.

 Start by peeling apples.
 Anja's mother was visiting from the Netherlands, so we got her in on the action.
-Note how she peels with a knife.
+I love how she peeled her apples with a knife - I wonder how many apples her hands have peeled over the years.

 Anja cuts her apples over a bowl rather than using a cutting board.